ZauberViolino/archive-2021-045-attachment/README.md

+_Note: This is the attachment of the change request 2021-045, a proposal for splitting Min Nan Chinese [nan] into 11 languages.
+This does not reflect the point of view of this repository's owner._

 # Reclassifying ISO 639-3 [nan]

 We have applied to the ISO 639-3 Registration Authority to split ISO 639-3 Min Nan Chinese [nan] into the following languages: